 I wonder what will be on the next page.

-The post "I Found a Notebook in a Drawer" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2014/08/found-notebook/) on August 15, 2014.
+The post "I Found a Notebook in a Drawer" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2014/08/found-notebook/) on August 15, 2014.